joefallon/KissMVC/README.md

 ![Controllers](http://i.imgur.com/cmXjQAo.png)

-*   **WebsiteName/cache** - All your cached files go here if you choose to use file-based caching.
-*   **WebsiteName/config/main.php** - Main application config.
-Database credentials
+*   **WebsiteName/application/config/main.php** - Main application config.
+Database
-are kept in this file along with any application specific application configuration except for the routes.
+credentials are kept in this file along with any application specific application configuration except for the routes.
-*   **WebsiteName/config/routes.php** - The routes file contains single method that returns a Controller based on the first URL parameter after the domain.
+*   **WebsiteName/application/config/routes.php** - The routes file contains single
+method that returns a Controller based on the first URL parameter after the domain.
 If no URL parameter is given, then the default (index) Controller is returned.

 ![Application Configuration](http://i.imgur.com/3sUuTr1.png)